yumiloh/dependency-injection-deep-dive/README.md

 Welcome to the Dependency Injection Deep Dive series!

 In this series I will attempt to explain how .NET dependency injection works from ground up.
-Perhaps you have heard of DI somewhere, but not exactly sure what the hell it does.
+Perhaps you have heard of DI, but not quite sure what exactly it is.
 Dependency injection itself already sounds fancy; sprinkle around a few more terms like service provider, service collection, singleton, scoped, or transient, and they will be floating around a newbie's head in confusion, not knowing what exactly they are and what exactly they do.
 Everything looks like magic.
 The explanation usually goes something like this: You don't want to create the dependencies yourself, so all you need to do is to _register_ the dependencies and the _container_ will resolve the dependencies you asked for and handle everything else.

 Wait a sec...
 Register what?
 At where?
 Resolve what?
 A... container will give back what I asked for, and grant me three wishes, perhaps?